Piedmont (train): History

-On April 6, 2020; the Piedmont was truncated to a single round trip due to the COVID-19 pandemic.
+On April 6, 2020, the Piedmont was truncated to a single round trip due to the COVID-19 pandemic.
 On May 18, 2020, the Piedmont was suspended in a further round of COVID-related service cutbacks.
 This left the Carolinian, which returned that day after a month-long suspension, as the only rail link between Charlotte and Raleigh.
 The Piedmont returned on August 10, with a single round trip.
 A second round trip was restored in December.
 On April 5, 2021, the Piedmont resumed its full schedule of three round trips.
 This was part of a planned larger restoration of service across the Amtrak system in the spring and summer of 2021.
+A fourth round trip was added on July 10, 2023.